 Relinquishment of Firearms by People Subject to Gun Violence Restraining Orders

-In 2014, California enacted the nation’s first Extreme Risk Protection Order (ERPO) law.6 California’s law refers to these orders as Gun Violence Restraining Orders or GVROs and has been in effect since January 1, 2016.7
+In 2014, California enacted an Extreme Risk Protection Order (ERPO) law.6 California’s law refers to these orders as Gun Violence Restraining Orders or GVROs and has been in effect since January 1, 2016.7

 California’s law authorizes a person’s family members and current or former household members, as well as law enforcement officers, to file petitions for a civil court order called a GVRO when a person poses an extreme risk to themselves or others by having legal access to firearms or ammunition.8 If the judge concludes that the respondent poses a danger to self or others (as discussed below), the court may issue a Gun Violence Restraining Order to temporarily suspend the respondent’s legal access to guns and ammunition.
 This order prevents that person from passing a background check to obtain weapons and may also authorize law enforcement to remove any weapons in the respondent’s possession.
 Like domestic violence protection orders, GVROs can be issued on an emergency basis or for a longer period.
 California provides somewhat different processes for obtaining GVROs in emergency circumstances (as discussed below).